Florida Sandbars

 Ski Island, Port Canaveral, FL

-This small island can be found at the mouth of the Port Canaveral Inlet, near the Banana River, and is very popular at weekends.
-It also hosts an event held every May called WaterFest but again, only accessible via boat.
+This small island can be found at the mouth of the Port Canaveral Inlet, near the Banana River, and is very popular on weekends.
+It also hosts an event every May called WaterFest, but, again, only accessible by boat.

 Jewfish Key, Monroe County, FL